Access & Civic Engagement

 - HE-Community engagement programmes in the Grangegorman area

-- Community-based research and learning (DIT Students Learning with Communities)
+- Community-based research and learning (TU Dublin - City Campus Students Learning with Communities)

 - Access entry routes for school leavers and adults from socio-economically disadvantaged backgrounds and for people with disabilities.
 Please visit the Disabilities Support Service Website for more information.